southbridgeio/redmine_sms_auth/README.md

-# Redmine SMS Auth
+# Redmine 2Auth

 Plugin adds SMS-authentication to [Redmine](http://www.redmine.org/).
-Plugin compatible with Redmine 2.0.x, 2.1.x, 2.2.x, 2.3.x
+Plugin compatible with Redmine 2.0.x and higher.

 ## Some notes